 The Proposed Action would increase impervious surfaces on the Airport by approximately 80 acres.
 This increase in impervious surface would result in an increase in surface water runoff discharge and volumes.
 This surface water increase would occur mostly within the airfield.
-The proposed drainage concept would prevent ponding by connecting the infield areas between the runways and taxiways using culverted crossings and discharging to the two existing conveyance channels.
+The proposed drainage concept would prevent ponding by connecting the infield areas between the runways and taxiways using culverted crossings and discharging to the two existing conveyance channels (El Vado Wash and Hughes Wash).
 Additionally, new in-line detention basins would be located within open spaces as shown on Exhibit 4-27 to mitigate the increase in surface water runoff discharge to acceptable pre-project rates to meet drainage design guidelines.
 The design of the detention basins would take into account the 80 acre increase in impervious surface when determining the size needed.
 Therefore, no changes in surface water drainage patterns impacting downstream areas would occur due to the Proposed Action.

-The storage volume necessary to attenuate the 100-year onsite surface water flows due to the Proposed Action were calculated to be 11.6 acre-feet.
-The storage volume provided by the proposed detention basins would be up to 31.1 acre-feet.
+The storage volume necessary to detain the 100-year onsite surface water flows due to the Proposed Action were calculated to be 11.6 acre-feet.
+The storage volume provided by the proposed detention basins would be up to 68.1 acre-feet (36.7 acrefeet of detention would be provided to Sub-Basin 5 which would ultimately flow to Hughes Wash and 31.4 acre-feet of detention would be provided to Sub-Basin 4 which would ultimately flow to El Vado Wash.)
 Therefore, the proposed detention basins would effectively attenuate the stormwater discharge and volume as a result of the Proposed Action (See Appendix H for additional information).